 The ISHH B-O-D studied Andrews profile and decided to grant him membership, and recognise him as the Founder of Cobra FMA with the style

 being registered as a new Western Martial Art.
 Further more they appointed him as U.K. Director.
-He held this position for 2 years but later, as the
+He held this position for 2 years but later in 2005,

-CMAA grew and he got more involved with the SDF and WKA, he stood down in 2005 as he could not give it the commitment that it warranted.
+as the CMAA grew and he got more involved with the SDF and WKA, he stood down as he could not give it the commitment that it warranted.

 At this point it should be noted that Andrew is listed on many websites around the world, too many to mention on this page and some he does not

 even know about!
 He also holds many titles, but uses just one - his name "Andrew".

 On the 2nd of May 2004 Andrew attended (as a student) the Dragon Society International Torite

 Jutsu seminar in Burnley, Manchester.
 Here he met Grandmaster Tom Muncy, from the USA.

 During the course Andrew & GM Muncy talked and exchanged ideas, realising that they both

 had the same views with regards to the Martial Arts in general.

 Following on from the meeting GM Muncy expressed a desire for the DSI and the CMAA to